dansmyers/Example-AI-Assignment/README.md

 In your logbook, reflect on what makes an effective thesis statement.

-Prompt the AI: *Please provide feedback on my draft thesis statements for my paper on [topic].
-Suggest ways to improve clarity, focus, and compellingness*.
+Prompt the AI: *Please provide feedback on my draft thesis statement for my paper on [topic].
+My thesis is [insert thesis].
+The thesis needs to*
+- *Provide the reader with clear expectations on what I'm setting out to prove or deeply analyze*
+- *Explore an interesting or not obvious connection between the tilt of the earth and some aspect of society or the environment*
+- *Have an argumentative element to it requiring support from multiple sources*
+- *Foster an interdisciplinary approach utilizing at least two of:  science, social science, humanities, and expressive arts*
+- *Be appropriate for a 5-7 page college research paper in an Honors course* *Comment on how the thesis fits the criteria above, and suggest ways to improve clarity, focus, and compellingness.*

 Refine your thesis based on the AI feedback.
 Record iterations in your logbook.